elgarcito/solvd-1-block-homework-5-part-2/README.md

 Besides that, we have the persons that interact with the store these are:
 1. Employee: these are the employees of the store and could be: seller, deposit or owner
 2. Supplier: the one that sells us the products
-3. BigCLient: at the moment, the store only works with big clients that are an small amount and are registered.
+3. BigClient: at the moment, the store only works with big clients that are an small amount and are registered.

 ## Exercises and references:

-### 31/10/2023
+### 02/11/2023

 Extend your previous homework with next features:
+* Add 5 interfaces
-* Use polymorphism with at least one abstract class.
+* Use polymorphism with the abstract class and interface from the hierarchy
-* Create and override at least one abstract method.
-* Use protected modifier at least 5 times.
-* Override methods from class Object (toString(), hashcode(), equals()) for at least 3 classes from the hierarchy.
+* Create final class, method, variable.
+* Create a static block, method, variable

 ### Solution
+Created the 5 interfaces :
+* Selleable, Priceable, Costable, Available,TransactionDateable

+These interfaces were implemented in the classes ElectricProduct and GasProduct.
+Polymorphism for these interfaces and for the abstract classes could be seen in the main method examples.

+Created the final:
+* Class the finalClasses package the PayingRates.java class
+* Method: showRates() inside PayingRates class
+* Variables: inside PayingRates class: SELLER_RATE, DEPOSIT_RATE, OWNER_RATE.

+The implementation could be seen in the main method example.

-Created the abstract classes:
+Created the static:
-* Product: All products(ElectricProduct,GasProduct,etc) extends Product
-* Person: All human beings (Employee, Supplier) extends Person
-* RawMaterial: ConstructionProduct extend RawMaterial

-In Person Abstract Class we have the abstract method:
-* public abstract checkAge(int personAge);
-* It is overridden in Employee and Supplier

-The 5 protected modifiers are used in the HandTool class for each field.

-The polymorphism example is done with the abstract method checkAge() from the Person abstract class in the classes BigClient, Employee and Supplier.
+* Block: inside the ElectricProduct class this restart to zero the counter of created product each initialization.
+* Method: inside the ElectricProduct the showAmountOfElectricProducts() method.
+* Variable: productCounter used in ElectricProduct.

-We can find this example in the main method.
+The implementation could be seen in the main method example.

-Now that inheritance is applied, it is possible to find in the main method a new implementation for each class.